kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 Hello Git!
 ```

-I haven’t even looked at which commit holds it, or what tree it’s in,
+I haven’t even looked at which commit holds this blob, or what tree it’s in,
 but solely on the hash_id it generated and there it is!
-In this way, a Git blob represents the fundamental data unit in Git.
+In this way, a **blob represents the fundamental data unit in Git**.
 Really, the whole system is about blob management.

 ### Trees